 There are some shifts happening regarding the concepts used for email marketing.
 For example, the bait for new subscribers is not only to stay updated with newsletter subscription anymore.
 Potential subscribers are rather called to action with free valuable reports or e-courses to leave their email address.

-Even though you‘re aiming for high conversion rates, your funnels should not be a sequence of mails loaded with sales pitches for your (affiliate) products.
-Instead, your email series should mainly be made of solutions for your subscribers problems.
+Even though you‘re aiming for high conversion rates, your funnels should not be a sequence of emails loaded with sales pitches for your (affiliate) products.
+Instead, your email series should mainly be made of solutions for your subscriber’s problems.
 That way, the part of selling related products happens as a byproduct of your “made to help“ email contents.

 A good valuable email list is not built overnight.
 But if you keep your standards high, your golden list will grow and grow.
 And whether you promote your own products or affiliate offers: For all your future updates or new offers, you can combine a huge outreach of your blog traffic and your subscriber list.

 And in terms of spreading risk and opportunity in your business, email marketing is a great self-sufficient channel that works, whatever happens in search engine or paid traffic world;)